-Use this link to search the database for items to request from Interlibrary Loan.
-You will first be directed to our Interlibrary Loan Agreement form and then onto the database to search for items.
-For searching instructions please click here
+Click the button above to search the database for items to request from Interlibrary Loan.
+You will first be directed to our Interlibrary Loan Agreement form and then to the database to search for items.

 Interlibrary loan is a transaction in which the Marshall Public Library borrows materials directly from another library on behalf of a patron, or another library borrows materials from the Marshall Public Library on behalf of its patron.

 Only people for whom Marshall Public Library is their HOME LIBRARY can request ILLs.
 This is your HOME library if you live within the city limits of Pocatello.
 If you live outside of the Pocatello city limits you may choose to make Marshall Public Library your HOME library by paying a yearly fee.

 Books, audio books, CDs, photocopies of magazine articles, etc. Some libraries will also lend videos and DVDs.

 What information is needed to make a request?

 - Your name, current mailing address, and telephone number.